jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 [Repealed]

 ### 118 Dissolution by appointment of liquidator
-(1) Nothing in the foregoing provisions of this Part of this Act limits or affects this section or any other enactment that provides for the dissolution or liquidation of societies.
+(1) Nothing in the foregoing provisions of this Part limits or affects this section or any other enactment that provides for the dissolution or liquidation of societies.
-(2) A society may be put into liquidation by the appointment by the Court as liquidator of a named person or an Official Assignee for a named district.
+(2) A society may be put into liquidation by the appointment by the court as liquidator of a named person or an Official Assignee for a named district.
 (3) An application for the appointment of a liquidator under subsection (2) may be made by— (a) a member authorised by special resolution to make the application:
   (b) a judgment creditor for a sum exceeding $100:
-  (c) the FMAin the exercise of any power conferred by this Act.
+  (c) the FMA in the exercise of any power conferred by this Act.
 (4) Subject to the provisions of this Act and of any regulations made under this Act, a society shall be deemed for the purposes of any liquidation under this section to be a company, and the provisions of Parts 16 and 17 of the Companies Act 1993 relating to the liquidation of companies, so far as they are applicable and with the necessary modifications, shall apply accordingly.
-(5) Where in the exercise of any power conferred by this Act the FMA makes an application under this section, the Court may, if it thinks fit, having regard to the interests of those members of the society (if any) who were not responsible for the relevant default, and to all the other circumstances, refuse to make an order appointing a liquidator, and may make its refusal subject to any conditions.
+(5) Where in the exercise of any power conferred by this Act the FMA makes an application under this section, the court may, if it thinks fit, having regard to the interests of those members of the society (if any) who were not responsible for the relevant default, and to all the other circumstances, refuse to make an order appointing a liquidator, and may make its refusal subject to any conditions.
-(6) The conditions that the Court may impose under subsection (5) may include conditions for ensuring—and may also include conditions for ensuring that the relevant default be made good, and that the costs of the proceedings on the application be met by the person or persons responsible for that default.
+(6) The conditions that the court may impose under subsection (5) may include conditions for ensuring—and may also include conditions for ensuring that the relevant default be made good, and that the costs of the proceedings on the application be met by the person or persons responsible for that default.
   (a) that the society be dissolved under section 114 or section 115; or (b) that the society unite under section 32 with another society, or that it transfer its engagements to another society under section 33—
 (7) In this section, the expression the relevant default, in relation to an application for the appointment of a liquidator, means the default that was the occasion of the application being made.